adaltas/node-nikita/src/system/mkdir.coffee.md

                 else return next()
               if misc.stats.isDirectory stats.mode
                 end = true
                 return if i is 0 then do_update(stats) else do_create dirs if err
                 return next err
-              else # a file or symlink exists at this location return next Error "Not a directory: #{JSON.stringify directory}" .next callback
+              else # a file or symlink exists at this location return next Error "Invalid Directory: path #{JSON.stringify directory} exists but is not a directory, got \"#{misc.stats.type stats.mode}\" type"
+          .next callback
         do_create = (directories) =>
           each(directories.reverse())